emmad47-1764199/Info-201-Group-Project/ProjectProposal.md

 >At our group meeting every week, we decide who needs to do what tasks by a certain deadline.
 We then use a group chat to communicate whenever there are any questions or concerns along the way.

 ### Commitment on feedback, teamwork, communication  and challenges:
-> We have a commitment to be honest with each other and to give critical feedback in a kind manner and to ensure that we continue to give feedback, we have decided that at the end of each meeting we will start off by each commenting on something that we could do better as a group and then each commenting on something that we like about what we have done so far with our project.
+> We have a commitment to be honest with each other and to give critical feedback in a kind manner.
+To ensure that we continue to give feedback, we have decided that at the end of each meeting we will start off by each commenting on something that we could do better as a group and then each comment on something that we like about what we have done so far with our project.

 ## 6.0 Questions for Teaching Team
 > First of all, we are open to any suggestions that you have for our project.